-Institutions should offer BA and BFA programs only in those areas that are fully and adequately equipped with a reasonable full range of available technology, and only if it can provide safe, secure working spaces suitable for specialized or complex work by students and faculty.
+Institutions should offer BA, BS, and BFA programs only in those areas that are fully and adequately equipped with a reasonable range of available technology and only if they can provide safe, secure working spaces suitable for specialized or complex work by students and faculty.

-Institutions should thoroughly inform students about the many hazards to their health found in their studios and in the materials they work with—including solvents, toxic synthetic material, and inadequate ventilation—and provide a means of protection from such hazards, such as proper ventilation and safety equipment.
+Institutions should thoroughly inform students about the many hazards to their health found in their studios and in the materials with which they work—including solvents, toxic synthetic material, and inadequate ventilation—and provide a means of protection from such hazards, such as proper ventilation and safety equipment.
 If possible, institutions should offer private or semiprivate studio arrangements to advanced students, especially in BFA programs, though studios should not be so private or segregated that they prevent healthy contact and exchange.

-No strong BA or BFA program in art can thrive without an adequate library, computer technology, a visual-resources collection, and exhibition spaces or opportunities to fit the scope of the department.
-If the institution does not have an art museum, it must provide opportunities for students to visit neighboring centers, where they can become familiar with historical works of art and have ongoing contact with the art of the present.
-Institutions, especially those that are remote from cultural centers, should consider establishing film and video collections and aggregating print and online resources about contemporary art and artists in order to broaden student contact with and awareness of major issues in the arts today.
+No strong BA, BS, or BFA program in art/design can thrive without an adequate library, computer technology, appropriate access to high-quality visual resources, and exhibition spaces or opportunities to fit the scope of the department.
+If the institution does not have a contemporary gallery or museum, it must provide opportunities for students to visit neighboring centers, where they can become familiar with historical works of art and design and have ongoing contact with the art and design of the present.
+Institutions, especially those that are remote from cultural centers, should consider establishing film and video collections and aggregating print and online resources about contemporary art and design in order to broaden student contact with and awareness of major issues in the visual art today.
 If possible, institutions should also provide students with opportunities to travel and study abroad.
 As with facilities and equipment, institutions should draft plans to replace and improve these resources with appropriate budget provisions.

-1. See VIII.5.b. in “Standards and Guidelines for Accredited Membership,” National Association of Schools of Art and Design, Handbook 2010–11 (Reston, VA: National Association of Schools of Art and Design, 2010), 83.
+1 See VII.B.1, “The Liberal Arts Degree with a Major in Art or in Design Studies,” National Association of Schools of Art and Design, Handbook 2017–18 (Reston, VA: National Association of Schools of Art and Design, 2017), 91.